IntuiTF: MLLM-Guided Transfer Function Optimization for Direct Volume Rendering: Experiments and Results

 Our algorithmic evaluation methods were subjected to identical pair-wise comparison tasks to enable direct comparison with human judgments.
 To evaluate the consistency between our method and human judgments, we adopt the evaluation framework proposed by GPTEval3D \cite{gpteval3d}.
 For each comparison task, we model both human and algorithmic evaluations as Bernoulli distributions, with probabilities $q_i$ (human) and $p_i$ (our method) of selecting the first image.
 We quantify the agreement score using $\frac{1}{N}\sum_{i=1}^{N} p_iq_i + (1-p_i)(1-q_i)$.
 This metric yields values in the range [0,1], where 1 indicates perfect agreement (both consistently prefer or reject the same renders) and 0 indicates complete disagreement.
 Higher values indicate stronger consistency between human and algorithmic preferences.

+Within this evaluation framework, we conducted two complementary experiments to comprehensively validate the robustness of our MLLM-guided evaluator.
+The first experiment examines cross-dataset and cross-model generalizability, while the second validates our designed evaluation aspects.

+\textbf{Cross-dataset and cross-model analysis.} Table \ref{tab:dataset_comparison} compares the performance of our MLLM-guided evaluator (using both GPT-4o and Gemini-2.0 Flash) against the information entropy baseline across four anatomical datasets.
+The results reveal significant variability in information entropy's performance across different datasets: it achieves reasonable agreement scores for some datasets (e.g., 0.66 for CHEST) but performs poorly on others (e.g., 0.36 for FEET).
+This inconsistency suggests that traditional quantitative metrics struggle to adapt to varying dataset complexities and structural characteristics.
+In contrast, our MLLM-guided evaluators demonstrate consistently superior and stable performance across all datasets.
+The GPT-4o version achieves agreement scores ranging from 0.77 to 0.85, while the Gemini-2.0 Flash version maintains scores between 0.70 to 0.76.
+Notably, both MLLM variants significantly outperform the information entropy baseline on every dataset, with improvements ranging from 0.09 to 0.41 points.

+These results demonstrate two key advantages of our approach: (1) our evaluator consistently outperforms traditional quantitative metrics across different datasets, demonstrating strong generalization capability, and (2) our evaluator effectively generalizes across different state-of-the-art multimodal models, confirming the robustness and transferability of our design.
+The consistent performance across both MLLMs and all datasets indicates that our evaluator provides more comprehensive and human-aligned assessment for direct volume rendering quality.

-Within this evaluation framework, we conducted a comparative analysis across the three quality aspects used in our evaluator: information richness (IR), feature discrimination (FD), and color-content harmony (CH).
-For each aspect, we calculate agreement scores between expert evaluations and two representative MLLMs (GPT-4o and Gemini-2.0 Flash).
-The rightmost column shows the combined agreement when all three aspects are evaluated together.
+\textbf{Evaluation aspect validation.} To further validate the effectiveness of our designed evaluation aspects, we conducted an analysis across the three quality aspects used in our evaluator: information richness (IR), feature discrimination (FD), and color-content harmony (CH).
+Table \ref{tab:aspect_comparison} shows agreement scores between expert evaluations and our evaluator implemented with different MLLM backends (GPT-4o and Gemini-2.0 Flash) for each individual aspect, with the rightmost column presenting the combined agreement when all three aspects are evaluated together.
 All scores are averaged across our four volumetric datasets.
 The findings indicate that information richness, feature discrimination, and color-content harmony achieved reasonable agreement scores, suggesting these aspects align well with human visual perception in medical volume rendering contexts.
-Moreover, both MLLM-based evaluators (GPT-4o and Gemini-2.0 Flash) performed consistently well, with GPT-4o demonstrating slightly superior performance.
+Moreover, both MLLM-guided evaluators (GPT-4o and Gemini-2.0 Flash) performed consistently well, with GPT-4o demonstrating slightly superior performance.

-Examining performance across specific datasets, Table \ref{tab:dataset_comparison} compares the same three evaluation methods across different volumetric datasets.
-This analysis revealed significant variability in information entropy's performance: reasonable for structurally simple datasets (e.g., chest dataset with a consistency score of 0.66) but poor for more complex volumetric data (e.g., feet dataset with a score of 0.35).
-In contrast, both MLLM-based evaluators maintained consistent performance across all datasets, with agreement scores ranging from 0.77 to 0.85.